WanderBeast/hello-world/README.md

-# Getting down with some gitstank
+# Getting down with some hello-world